SysKitTeam/docs-home/status.md

 ## Current Incidents
 #### January 29, 2024
 **Customers cannot access Subscriptions Portal**
-* January 29, 10:58 **Identified** - Subscriptions Portal cannot be accessed.
+* January 29, 10:58 UTC **Identified** - Subscriptions Portal cannot be accessed.
 An attempt to do so results in a timeout error.
 We are working on resolving the issue as soon as possible.

 ## Past Incidents